 Today’s consumers can pull up Amazon on their phones and order exactly what they want with a single click.
 When they sign in to Netflix, they get viewing suggestions tailored to their preferences that they can watch instantly.
 And when scrolling on Facebook, they see handpicked ads for exactly what they want and need.

-These experiences shape customer expectations in every arena including finance, and to attract and retain customers, financial institutions have to offer experiences they are just as intuitive and frictionless.
+These experiences shape customer expectations in every arena including finance, and to attract and retain customers, financial institutions have to offer experiences that are just as intuitive and frictionless.
 But maintaining a quality customer experience can be tricky when you also have to think about security.

 Here is the key question for bankers — How can you provide your customers with the experiences they expect, while also keeping their data and your assets as secure as possible?